Home » Engineering » electrical engineering » What is an ideal transformer?Know about it’s application,advantages and disadvantages of it

 Current Transformation

-The power transformer works as the element providing a range of current levels to match what is required by various electrical devices and systems.
+The power transformer provides a range of current levels to match the requirements of various electrical devices and systems.

 Isolation